GwenaelCasaccio/gwenaelcasaccio.github.io/_posts/2021-03-10-testing-gst-with-cmocka.markdown

 # What is a mock?

 A mock object is a simulated object of a real object.
-In C we want to simulate the behavior of a function by a function that simulate that function.
+In C we want to simulate the behavior of a function by another function that will simulate that function.

+## Mock example

-For instance we want to test a function that will lock a mutex and unlock a mutex and inside increment a variable:
+Here is a small example of a function that will lock a mutex and unlock a mutex and inside increment a variable:

 {% highlight c %}
 void increment_by_one(void) {